 All of these degrees can prepare you for a career dedicated to computer science, including a career as a teacher.
-They can also serve as foundational blocks for further study or strengthen the power of your resumé if you want to hit the job market immediately after graduation.
+They can also serve as foundational blocks for further study.
+They can strengthen the power of your resumé if you want to hit the job market immediately after graduation.

 Major in an Education Field

-Students who are specifically looking to enter education after graduating from an undergraduate degree program can choose a major or minor in education.
+Students looking to teach after graduating from an undergraduate degree program can choose a major or minor in education.

-For secondary education teachers, it’s often recommended that you major in the subject that you want to teach, but this isn’t an ironclad rule as much as a general piece of advice.
+For secondary education teachers, it’s often recommended that you major in the subject that you want to teach.
+However, this isn’t an ironclad rule as much as a general piece of advice.
 It stems from the fact that some states require subject-specific exams for teaching licensure.
 As long as you make sure to supplement it with computer science coursework, however, there’s nothing wrong with earning a Bachelor of Arts in Education (BAEd).
-It will prepare you for a career in front of the classroom and serve as an important prequalification for things like the Praxis teacher certification exam.
+It will prepare you for a career in front of the classroom and serve as an important pre-qualification for things like the Praxis teacher certification exam.

 Another option is a dual degree.
 This will allow you to study education and computer science at the same time, without prioritizing one over another.
 It’s a common enough track for future teachers who want to balance learning about their future discipline with learning how to pass that discipline on to younger generations.

 It is also possible to earn certificates in education.
-They are less intensive than a degree program, and they have some limitations in regards to how they will count towards teacher licensure, but they’re worth considering.
+They are less intensive than a degree program.
+They also have some limitations in regards to how they will count towards teacher licensure, but they’re worth considering.
 They are usually offered on the master’s level rather than the bachelor’s, but it’s never too early to start inquiring about possibilities and making preparations in advance.

 Certification in Computer Science Education

 Usually offered as a Certificate in Computer Science Education, this qualification will prepare college students, school educators, and other industry professionals for the specialized task of teaching computer science to grades 8-12.
 It can be taken as either a college course or a post-graduation continuing education course.
-Subjects include things like “computational thinking and standards,” “computer science principles,” and “programming and teaching Java.”
+Subjects include areas like

 Another path to certification is earning a Teaching Endorsement in Computer Science.
-This is usually offered to undergraduate students still in school, but it can also be found in continuing education and even alternative teaching education programs.
-It takes the form of a 15- to 25-credit course dedicated to computing skills and childhood education and development topics, and it can be used by future teaching professionals to familiarize themselves with the unique standards, practices and challenges of computer science learning.
-Teaching endorsements are often available online or as streamlined eight- or ten-week courses outside of traditional semester structures.
+This is usually offered to undergraduate students, but it can also be found in continuing education and even alternative teaching education programs.
+It takes the form of a 15- to 25-credit course dedicated to computing skills and childhood education and development topics.
+It can be used by teachers to familiarize themselves with the unique standards, practices and challenges of computer science learning.
+Teaching endorsements are often available online or as streamlined eight- or 10-week courses outside of traditional semester structures.